Rey-EL/public-portfolio/project-logs/alfunz-core-rag-system-build/README.md

 ### Final Technical Outcome:
 The project concluded with the successful establishment of the Alfunz-Core system.
 The technical trajectory revealed that for high-performance, private RAG applications on consumer-grade hardware, stability must be prioritized over advanced autonomy.
 The final setup is optimized for speed and reliability, delivering fast, highly-formatted, and auditable responses rooted exclusively in the secure GitHub data.

+## Key Terminology Explained

+This section breaks down the technical terms used in this project log in simple, understandable language.

+*   **RAG (Retrieval-Augmented Generation):** A method to make Large Language Models (LLMs) more accurate.
+Instead of just using its memorized knowledge, the AI first "retrieves" relevant information from a specific set of documents (like your private files) and then uses that information to "generate" a well-informed answer.
+It is like giving the AI an open book for an exam.

+*   **LLM (Large Language Model):** The core "brain" of the AI system.
+It is a massive neural network trained on a huge amount of text data, which allows it to understand and generate human-like language.
+In this project, `llama3:70b` (big) and `llama3:8b` (small) are two different sizes of LLMs.

+*   **Ollama:** A tool that makes it easy to run powerful LLMs, like Llama 3, on your own computer.

+*   **WSL 2 (Windows Subsystem for Linux 2):** A feature in Windows that lets you run a full Linux environment directly on your Windows machine without needing a separate computer.
+This project used it to run the AI tools in an Ubuntu environment on a Windows 11 host.

+*   **VRAM (Video RAM):** Extremely fast memory located directly on the Graphics Processing Unit (GPU).
+It is essential for AI and gaming because it allows the GPU to access data almost instantly.
+The 16GB of VRAM on the RTX 4080 was a critical hardware limitation in this project.

+*   **System RAM:** The main memory of your computer, used by the CPU and other components.
+It is much larger than VRAM (64GB in this case) but also significantly slower.

+*   **PCIe bus:** The physical connection on a computer's motherboard that allows components like the GPU to communicate with the CPU and System RAM.
+When an AI model is too big for VRAM, it must constantly transfer data over this "bus," which creates a major speed bottleneck.

+*   **Token Latency:** The delay you experience when waiting for an AI to produce the next word or "token" in its response.
+High latency means a slow, unresponsive AI, which was the main problem with the large model in this project.

+*   **API Key:** A unique password or code that grants a program access to a specific service.
+In this log, an API key was used to give AnythingLLM secure access to private GitHub repositories.

+*   **System Prompt:** A set of instructions given to the AI to govern its behavior.
+It acts like a constitution or rulebook, telling the AI how to format its answers, what topics to avoid, and what tools to use.

+*   **Hallucination:** An event where an AI generates incorrect, nonsensical, or completely made-up information but presents it as fact.
+This happens when the model tries to answer a question but does not have the correct information in its memory.

+*   **Agent / Workspace Agent:** A specialized function within the AI system designed to perform complex tasks by reasoning and deciding which tools to use (like a web search or a calculator).
+In this project, the "agent" was not reliable with the smaller, faster model.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.